aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/README.md

 ## Cleanup
 Upon completing this guidance, you have the option to retain or delete the resources created.
-If you decide to delete the resources, here are the items to delete.
+If you decide to delete the resources, here are the items to delete:
 - Delete the Cloud Formation Templates that were deployed.
 By default, the S3 buckets that were created will be retained, so you will need to delete these manually.
-- Check QuickSight for any Datasets that you no longer need, and determin if you still want to keep the QuickSight subscription.
+- Check QuickSight for any Datasets that you no longer need, and determine if you still want to keep the QuickSight subscription.
 - Check AWS Glue for any jobs that you manually created and see if you want to retain or delete them.

 ## Security